willcl-ark/bitcoin/doc/zmq.md

 where:

- - message sequence number represents message count to detect lost messages, distinct for each topic
+ - message sequence number represents message count to detect lost messages, distinct for each configured notifier stream
  - all transaction and block hashes are in _reversed byte order_ (i. e. with bytes produced by hashing function reversed), the same format as the RPC interface and block explorers use to display transaction and block hashes

 #### rawtx

-Notifies about all transactions, both when they are added to mempool or when a new block arrives.
-This means a transaction could be published multiple times: first when it enters mempool and then again in each block that includes it.
+Notifies about transactions when they are added to the mempool, when a block is connected, and when a block is disconnected.
+This means a transaction could be published multiple times: when it enters the mempool, when it is included in a connected block, and again if that block is disconnected during a reorganization.
+When assumeutxo is in use, transactions in historical blocks connected to the background validation chainstate are not published.
 The body part of the message is the serialized transaction.

 #### hashtx

-Notifies about all transactions, both when they are added to mempool or when a new block arrives.
-This means a transaction could be published multiple times: first when it enters mempool and then again in each block that includes it.
+Notifies about transactions when they are added to the mempool, when a block is connected, and when a block is disconnected.
+This means a transaction could be published multiple times: when it enters the mempool, when it is included in a connected block, and again if that block is disconnected during a reorganization.
+When assumeutxo is in use, transactions in historical blocks connected to the background validation chainstate are not published.
 The body part of the message is the 32-byte transaction hash in reversed byte order.

 #### rawblock